cine-io/cineio-broadcast-sinatra-example-app/README.md

-# [cine.io][cineio] Example Application in Sinatra
+# [cine.io][cineio] Broadcast Example Application in Sinatra

-This repository demonstrates the use of the [cine.io Ruby SDK][cineio-ruby] for a simple app that can create streams, publish to them, and play them back.
+This is an example application in Ruby and Sinatra showing the capabilities of [cine.io broadcast][cineio-broadcast].
+It uses the [cine.io Broadcast JS SDK][cineio-broadcast-js-sdk] and the [cine.io Ruby SDK][cineio-ruby].
+This sample app can create streams, publish to them, and play them back.

 ## Try it on Heroku